Student Life and Social Events Policies

 - It is the expectation that all students will conduct themselves appropriately during events where alcohol is available for purchase.
 It is also the expectation that students who are at least 21 years of age and who choose to drink will not share alcoholic beverages with members of the community who are under the legal drinking age of 21.
 Should a student be found in violation of this policy while attending an event sponsored by a student club or organization, or at the Goose Nest, the student will be removed from the event and may be referred for further conduct follow up.

-- Students will be permitted to bring in no more than 2 guests per college ID.
-Guests of a Washington College student must show a valid government issued ID to enter the event.
-Washington College students will need to sign in all guests with Event Staff and will be responsible for the behavior of their guest at all times.
+- Students will be permitted to bring in no more than two guests per college ID.
+Guests of a Washington College student must show a valid government-issued ID to enter the event.
+Washington College students will need to sign in all guests with event staff and will be responsible for the behavior of their guest at all times.

 - Alcoholic beverages may not be consumed at either indoor or outdoor athletic events, including recreational sports and intramural events.

-For questions regarding registering a social event contact Nick Spicer, Director of Student Engagement at ext.
+For questions regarding registering a social event contact Elaine Grant, Director of Student Engagement at ext.
 7146.

-- Each piece of mail that is part of a mass mailing (personal or non-personal) must include a legible student name and student mail box number.
+- Each piece of mail that is part of a mass mailing (personal or non-personal) must include a legible student name.

-- All mass mailings must be organized by the student box number.
-All individual items in a mass mailing must measure no smaller than 3” x 5”.
+- All individual items in a mass mailing must measure no smaller than 3” x 5”.

 - Recognized student groups planning to do a mass mailing of non-personal mail must request advance approval by submitting the document(s) being mailed to the Student Affairs Office.
 This should be done prior to making copies of the document for mailing so, if changes are required, paper is not wasted.

 Documents needing approval (non-personal mass mailing) should be brought to the Student Affairs Office or e-mailed to firstname.lastname@example.org at least 5 workdays prior to the anticipated mail date.
-If approved the person seeking approval will be notified by the Student Affairs office to pick up an authorization to present to the mailroom with the mass mailing.
+If the document is approved, the person seeking approval will be notified by the Student Affairs Office to pick up an authorization to present to the mailroom with the mass mailing.

 - Recognized student organizations requesting mailing labels must make that request to the Student Affairs Office at least 10 workdays prior to the anticipated mail date.
 The Student Affairs Office can produce labels with student names (including certain subgroups of students) but will require that the group doing the mailing provide the labels.